ian/hybrid/site/docs/pages/index.md

 ### 📱 XMTP Integration
 Seamlessly integrate with XMTP's decentralized messaging protocol.
 Create agents that can communicate in a Web3-native way.

-### 🔗 Blockchain Tools
+### 🔗 Crypto Native
-Access blockchain protocols and services across multiple networks.
+Every agent has a crypto wallet with multi-network blockchain access.
 Built-in support for transactions, smart contracts, and on-chain data.

 ### 🛠️ Plugin System
 Extensible architecture for custom tools and features.
 Create your own behaviors and integrate with external services.